 Applicants to the EH-EPI MPH program should have strong quantitative skills and completed at least one course in college-level biology and chemistry; college-level statistics, calculus, and organic chemistry are also recommended.
+Applicants may apply without biology and chemistry but may be asked to take them prior to matriculating in the program if accepted.
 GRE or MCAT scores are optional.